clld/recipes/Grambank/README.md

 A CLDF dataset is - basically - just a set of CSV files.
 Thus, it can be accessed using off-the-shelve tools to handle CSV data (e.g. spreadsheet processors).
-One such tool which can be particularly useful as "pre-processor" for CLDF data is `csvkit`.
-In particular the `csvjoin` command, installed with `csvkit` can be used to merge the data from the various constituent CSV files of a CLDF dataset into a single file for easier processing, e.g. in R.
+One such tool which can be particularly useful as "pre-processor" for CLDF data is [`csvkit`](https://csvkit.readthedocs.io/).
+In particular the [`csvjoin`](https://csvkit.readthedocs.io/en/1.0.2/scripts/csvjoin.html) command, installed with `csvkit` can be used to merge the data from the various constituent CSV files of a CLDF dataset into a single file for easier processing, e.g. in statistical analysis tools like [R](https://www.r-project.org/) or [Pandas](http://pandas.pydata.org/).

-The typical usage with the Grambank data - a [CLDF structure dataset](FIXME) - looks as follows:
+The typical usage with the Grambank data - a [CLDF structure dataset](https://github.com/glottobank/cldf/tree/master/modules/StructureDataset) - looks as follows:
 1. We join the language metadata to each value row
 2. then join the feature metadata
 3. and finally pipe the result to a new CSV file.